ParkJiyongTHA2003/ParkJiyongTHA2003/README.md

 # 💫 About Me:
 An ambitious, flexible, and adaptable, Computer Science and Multimedia student with a strong passion for web development,Proficient in full-stack and UX/UI design.
 Eager to learn and adapt to new technology.Flexible in my work style and committed to refining my skills in order to design efficient, user-friendly, and impactful websites that suit consumers' needs.

+## 🏆 Achivement:
+🥇 1st Place : AMSA x GDGoC Chula,KMITL,KMUTT Presents : New Era of AI by AMSA Healthcare Innovation Challenge From 255 teams nationwide, our solution stood out for its real-world impact.

 ## 🌐 Socials:
 [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?logo=Instagram&logoColor=white)](https://instagram.com/pjysdesu)